top of page

 There are several variables that can increase a dog’s risk for CCL disease.
 Obesity and poor body condition play a huge role, so keeping your dog at a lean, healthy weight and regularly exercised can help prevent this type of injury.
 “Weekend Warriors” and high intensity activities, such as wrestling with other dogs or agility sports, are common contributors to CCL rupture.

-Some breeds, like Labrador Retrievers, Staffordshire Terriers, Rottweilers, Boxers, and Mastiffs are predisposed, but any dog can be affected.
-Anecdotally, CROC has seen a high incidence of CCL disease in Labradoodles, Goldendoodles, and similar crosses.
+Some breeds, like Labrador Retrievers, Staffordshire Terriers, Rottweilers, Boxers, & Mastiffs are predisposed, but any dog can be affected.
+Anecdotally, CROC has seen a high incidence of CCL disease in Labradoodles, Goldendoodles, & similar crosses.

 The Weekend Warrior spends most of their time hanging around the house with minimal exercise but then goes all out with high intensity and/or long bouts of exercise only every once in a while.
 This might look like being a couch potato during the week while parents are working and then going on a 10 mile run alongside a bicycle on Saturday.
 A recipe for trouble!